Debt Solutions for Veterans

 Other Sources of Military Debt Relief

-Working your way through the Veterans Administration bureaucracy can take its toll.
-Still, completing the journey can be useful.
+Working your way through the VA bureaucracy can take its toll.
+Still, taking advantage of federal VA benefits programs can be useful.
 Among other things, the VA offers financial advice and legal counseling.

-Meanwhile, if you’re a veteran battling to make ends meet after leaving your service, there are other sources.
-We mentioned nonprofit credit counseling.
+Meanwhile, if you’re a veteran battling to make ends meet after leaving service, there are other sources.
 Here are a few other options:

-- MilitaryOneSource, a Department of Defense organization, provides free financial counseling to current and retired military members and their families.
+MilitaryOneSource, a Department of Defense organization, provides free financial counseling, resources on navigating military life, education, housing and more to current and retired military members and their families

-- Disabled American Veterans, as its name suggests, serves veterans who became disabled as a result of their service.
+Disabled American Veterans supports veterans who became disabled as a result of their service.
 With more than 1,300 chapters and 1 million members across the country, DAV helps provide the resources disabled veterans and their families need to pursue life to its fullest.
 Services include transportation, assistance with applications for services, education, and home-loan guarantees.

 Importance of Budgeting

-Of course, financial assistance for veterans and/or active duty military begins where it does for all Americans, at the proverbial kitchen table … with a budget.
-This is the last thing in the world that looks like fun, but it’s as essential to your pecuniary health as mastering a 20-mile hike in full combat gear is to your survival in hostile territory.
+Of course, financial assistance for veterans and active-duty military begins where it does for all Americans, with a budget.
+While it may not be fun, it’s as essential to your financial health and avoiding debt as mastering a 20-mile hike in full combat gear is to your survival in hostile territory.